This is Min Aung Hlaing, head of the Burmese military. He is responsible for the biggest human rights and humanitarian crisis in Burma for decades.

 Despite this, there is still no global arms embargo on Burma.

-Please email Foreign Secretary Boris Johnson, and ask the British government to support a global UN arms embargo.
+Please email the Foreign Secretary and ask the British government to support a global UN arms embargo.